MicrosoftDocs/architecture-center/docs/guide/container-service-general-considerations.md

 It's a best practice to store and manage secrets, keys, and certificates in a key management solution like Azure Key Vault, which provides enhanced security for these components.
 Instead of storing and configuring secrets in code or in an Azure compute service, all applications should integrate with Key Vault.

 Key Vault integration enables application developers to focus on their application code.
-All three of the Azure container services desribed in this article can automatically sync secrets from the Key Vault service and provide them to the application, typically as environment variables or mounted files.
+All three of the Azure container services described in this article can automatically sync secrets from the Key Vault service and provide them to the application, typically as environment variables or mounted files.

 | | Container Apps| AKS| Web App for Containers|
 |---|--|--|--|